swiftlang/swift-evolution/proposal-templates/0000-swift-template.md

 Because Swift has a stable ABI on some platforms, proposals are generally not acceptable if they would require changes to the ABI of existing language features or declarations.
-For example, Swift could not accept a feature which, in order to work, would require parameters with certain types to always be passed as owned values, because parameters are not always passed as owned values in the ABI.
 Proposals must be designed to avoid the need for this.

-For example, the feature above might only be enabled for parameters marked a special way, and then adding that marking to an existing function parameter would change the ABI of that function.
+For example, Swift could not accept a proposal for a feature which, in order to work, would require parameters of certain (existing) types to always be passed as owned values, because parameters are not always passed as owned values in the ABI.
+This feature could be fixed by only enabling it for parameters marked a special new way.
+Adding that marking to an existing function parameter would change the ABI of that specific function, which programmers can make good, context-aware decisions about: adding the marking to an existing function with a stable ABI would not be acceptable, but adding it to a new function or to a function with no stable ABI restrictions would be fine.

-Proposals may be acceptable if they can be thought of as merely *adding* to the ABI, such as by adding new kinds of declarations, adding new modifiers or attributes, or adding new types or methods to the Swift standard library.
-On platforms with stable ABIs, such features will by default require a new release of the platform in order to work, and so their use in code that may deploy to older releases will have to be availability-guarded.
+Proposals that change the ABI may be acceptable if they can be thought of as merely *adding* to the ABI, such as by adding new kinds of declarations, adding new modifiers or attributes, or adding new types or methods to the Swift standard library.
+The key principle is that the ABI must not change for code that does not use the new feature.
+On platforms with stable ABIs, uses of such features will by default require a new release of the platform in order to work, and so their use in code that may deploy to older releases will have to be availability-guarded.
 If this limitation applies to any part of this proposal, that should be discussed in this section.

 Adding a function to the standard library does not always require an addition to the ABI if it can be implemented using existing